 Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
 What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
-Follow the format below:

-Privacy Risk: Risk is associated with individuals being unaware the system Salesforce - OIG Legal Case Management System exists within the Department of Veterans Affairs.
+Risk is associated with individuals being unaware the system Salesforce - VITAL SRM System exists within the Department of Veterans Affairs.

-Mitigation: The VA mitigates this risk by providing the public with notice that the system exists, as discussed in detail in question 6.1.
+The VA mitigates this risk by providing the public with notice that the system exists, as discussed in detail in question 6.1.